Agriscaping Adventures Month 3

 My son had gotten baby ducks and was keeping them in the house with the excuse they were too small to be outside.
 I had to admit they were pretty cute so I bought some duck diapers.
 They wore them once but we didn’t get pictures. 🙁

 This month was loaded and other than adding to our compost bin and having meetings for our final design we have been just been doing regular handyman jobs and not as focused on our Agriscaping.
-Also it’s been hotter than heck in Az. so we aren’t to sad about it.
-Hopefully we have more to share next month.
+Also, it’s been hotter than heck in Az. so we aren’t too sad about it.
+Hopefully, we have more to share next month.